England 1770 – Sydney, New South Wales, Australia 1819

 Place made: Sydney, New South Wales, Australia

-Materials & Technique: prints, illustrated books, ink; paper etching, printed in black ink, from one copper plate; hand-coloured Support: cream laid paper
+Materials & Technique: books, illustrated books, ink; paper etching, printed in black ink, from one copper plate; hand-coloured in watercolour Support: cream laid paper

 Edition State: published state